 From some of the big names like Amazon and Ebay, to small independent companies.

-There are also companies that focus specifically on digital products, such as clickbank, where you can get some really high commissions, (imagine 75% plus commissions on some items, which are a far cry from Amazon commissions that start from 4% ).
+There are also companies that focus specifically on digital products, such as clickbank, where you can get some really high commissions,.

 There are many companies that house various affiliate programs – these are called affiliate networks.

 Think of it a bit like giant store for affiliate programs – you search for the company or product you’re looking to promote, then you apply to them to become an affiliate.

 but this is just a price you have to pay to get accepted on some of these programs and many companies only work through affiliate networks.